nikhilavema-bit/lead-scoring-tool/README.md

 ## About This Project

 Built as part of a hands-on GTM engineering curriculum.
-Drawing on my prior experience as a Customer Operations Engineer at HighRadius — where I configured automated rules for enterprise finance workflows — this project applies the same "define the rule once, apply it consistently at scale" principle to a sales/GTM use case.
+Drawing on my prior experience as a Techno Funtional Consultant at HighRadius, where I configured automated rules for enterprise finance workflows, this project applies the same "define the rule once, apply it consistently at scale" principle to a GTM use case.

 ## What's Next